kingsdigitallab/refida/README.md

 Topic classification has been applied to the documents using different authority lists to classify the data according to different perspectives:

-- **Impact categories**, extracted from the whole text of the document based on the nine [REF-defined areas of impact](https://ref.ac.uk/guidance-on-results/impact-case-study-database-faqs/);
+- **Impact categories**, extracted from the whole text of the documents based on the nine [REF-defined areas of impact](https://ref.ac.uk/guidance-on-results/impact-case-study-database-faqs/);
 - **Fields of research (FoR)**, extracted from the section _Underpinning research_ based on the [Australian and New Zealand Standard Research Classification FoR classification](https://www.abs.gov.au/statistics/classifications/australian-and-new-zealand-standard-research-classification-anzsrc/latest-release#data-downloads);